Quicklinks

 Please refer to our SKE guidelines and the following FAQs:

-SKE funds can also be used to award grants for the promotion of young filmmakers.
-These can be claimed by persons who are not yet members of the VdFS.
-This support is limited to filmmakers or performing artists in the audiovisual field up to a maximum age of 40 who belong to a professional group represented in the VdFS.
+Persons who are not yet members of VdFS may apply for VdFS support for young filmmakers.
+This support is limited to filmmakers or performing artists in the audiovisual field up to a maximum age of 40 who belong to a professional group represented in VdFS.

 How much is the grant?